Install an ERC-8004 Agent in Your Editor

 You found an agent on thespawn.io.
-It exposes an MCP server, it takes x402 payments in USDC, the quality score is A-tier.
-You want to call it from Claude Code in the next five minutes.
+It exposes an MCP server, takes x402 payments in USDC, and has enough liveness signal to be worth testing from your editor.

 Try it before you install